DylPickles001/DylPickles001/CurrentlyLearning.md

 I got lots of ideas, but I can't execute them yet.

-link to my replit pandemonium for Java Learning:https://repl.it/@DylanNguyen14/Learning-Java
+link to my replit pandemonium for Java Learning:https://repl.it/@DylanNguyen14/Learning-Java link to replit edabit challenges for Java: https://repl.it/@DylanNguyen14/Edabit-Challenges-Java

 ## C#
 C# is a language applicable for Unity and making games.
 Syntactically C# shares many similarities with Java, so learning both actually kills 2 birds with 1 stone.